21 Aug The stress free organisation

 In ‘Reinventing management thinking’ Jeremy Old takes a robust approach with organisational performance.
 He drills down to the root cause of business failure and under performance.
 Following this path he ends up studying the inherent frailties of the basic building block of any organisation – the human being.
-Or more precisely the tendency of the human brain to become stressed under certain conditions.
+Or more precisely he studies the tendency of the human brain to become stressed under certain conditions.
 This approach has uncovered some primordial reasons why organisations under perform and all too often fail.

-A major outcome from the author’s root cause analysis is his ‘thirty stressors model‘.
+A major conclusion from the author’s root cause analysis is his ‘thirty stressors model‘.
 This innovative way of looking at stress provides managers with a comprehensive and easy to use analytical tool.
 Using the thirty stressors model you can quickly find out why your organisation is not functioning in top gear.
 Just as important the author tells you what to do about it.

 This powerful analysis of the failings of modern organisations resonates with anybody who finds themselves asking questions such as WHY …

 - … Is it such a struggle to achieve anything worthwhile here?

 - … Are so many people apparently working against the common purpose?

 - … Do people resist change and improvement?

 - … Are the most unsuitable individuals getting to the top?

 - … Is the place riddled with political intrigue?

 - … Do we lose the plot from the customer’s point of view?